Putnam County Fair brings new rides, education to area

-The Putnam County Fair kicks off Saturday morning and runs through Saturday, July 20.

-$10 dollars will get you inside the gate, which opens at 8am each day; it covers your admission, rides, and entertainment.
+ELEANOR, W.Va.
+(WOWK) – The Putnam County Fair kicks off Saturday morning and runs through Saturday, July 20th, 2019.
+Ten dollars will get you inside the gate, which opens at 8 AM each day; it covers your admission, rides, and entertainment.

 “It means more than just a week of fair,” said Edainah Young, who is this year’s Miss Putnam County Fair Queen.
 “It means family and fun and my life pretty much.”